 The majority of these examples feature hierarchical org charts, but you can add or delete branches to create other types of org charts as well.

-This vertical corporate structure chart uses dynamic colors to differentiate the teams and their reports.
+This vertical corporate structure chart uses dynamic colors to differentiate the teams and their reports, making it easier to understand the role of each team member.

 Soft Corporate Organizational Chart Template

-This vertical organizational chart helps employees understand who they report to, who their peers report to and the responsibilities everyone has.
+This vertical rganizational structure chart helps employees understand who they report to, who their peers report to and the responsibilities everyone has.

 Hierarchy Chart